Visit our other Wisconsin Historical Society websites!

 Description: Four women demonstrate the visual characteristics apparent at the Wonder Spot.

-Description: A young woman stands holding a sea shell.
-She wears wings and is loosely wrapped in diaphanous cloth.
+Description: A young woman poses seated in front of a painted forest backdrop.
+She wears wings and is wrapped in a diaphanous material.
+On the left on the ground is a s...

 Date: 1906 ca.